raj-g2901/slot-machine-game/README.md

 4️⃣ Check for Wins: If the symbols align on any of your chosen lines, you win!
 5️⃣ Collect Your Winnings: Cash and add your winnings to your balance.
 6️⃣ Play Again: Repeat the process and keep playing!

+To Run:

+Clone the repository to your local computer.
+Install node pacakges.
+Go to terminal.
+npm run start.
+Enjoy!